kushalshrini/Chess_Game_Using_Min_Max_Algo/README.md

 game .
 This game is executed on a web brower (https://jsfiddle.net/q76uzxwe/1/) using JavaScript programming language and JSON .

-**Alpha–beta pruning** is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
+**➔ Alpha–beta pruning** is a search algorithm that seeks to decrease the number of nodes that are evaluated by the minimax algorithm in its search tree.
 It is an adversarial search algorithm used commonly for machine playing of two-player games (Tic-tac-toe, Chess, Go, etc.).
 It stops evaluating a move when at least one possibility has been found that proves the move to be worse